tonethar/IGME-330-Master/notes/demo-canvas-image-data.md

   - play with blending mode a little more
   - grab the image data from the canvas, perform manipulations on that data, and copy it back to the canvas
   - see the effects of drawing an insecure image on the canvas
+  - think about you could potentially use all of this in your Audio Visualizer project - including having the audio frequency data effect the motion of sprites
 - Other stuff to note:
   - be sure to look the code over and ask questions about anything you don't understand - there's a lot here!
   - everything will still work even if we change the `height` and `width` attributes of the &lt;canvas>